anmeisel/permacomputing-club/README.md

 ## Features

--   Pulls content from any public or private Are.na channel (with API token)
+-   Pulls content from any public or private Are.na channel (with API token).
+CMS: https://www.are.na/london-permacomputing-club/permacomputing-club
 -   Simple HTML pages for each block
 -   Navigation between all blocks
     Saves slug mappings to enable efficient rebuilds